seek-oss/seek.automation.stub/README.md

 A pact based stubbing library written in C#.

-To find this package on Nuget.org, please visit https://www.nuget.org/packages/seek.automation.stub/
+To find this package on Nuget.org, please visit [this page](https://www.nuget.org/packages/seek.automation.stub/)

 ## Overview